BryantD/itch-rpg-jams/README.md

 ```
 Usage: itch-jam show [OPTIONS] [ID]...

-  show detailed information for a jam
+  show detailed information for jams

+Positional arguments:
+  [ID]...
+One or more jam IDs to show

 Options:
   --help  Show this message and exit.